ssilverman/SLIPStream/README.md

 ## Technical notes

+### Write errors

 If any bytes cannot be written or if the underlying `Stream` object has its write error set, then the `SLIPStream` object's write error will be set.
 In fact, if the write error is set, then all write functions (including flush) will do nothing.

+### Reading

+`Stream::readBytes` does not work with this class.
+This is because:
+1. Without first looking at the data, it is not possible to know what the next character will be, and read buffering is not implemented currently.
+2. There is no way to detect an END using the `Stream` API.

 ---